traDE4chor/trade-core/README.md

 # trade-core
-Core modules of the TraDE middleware
+Core modules of the Transparent Data Exchange (TraDE) middleware for service choreographies.